ikskuh/LoLa/Documentation/README.md

 ## Introduction

 LoLa is a small programming language developed to be embedded in games.
-It's not meant as a scripting language to create games with but as language to be programmed *in the game* by the player.
+It's not meant as a scripting language to create games with but as language to be **programmed in the game by the player**.

 The design goals of the language are: